Social Proof Examples in B2B Marketing +How to Use Them

 Would you like to start collecting customer testimonials right now?

-With Trustmary customer testimonial software you can ask your satisfied customers for written or video testimonials, and incorporate them in your website.
+Trustmary is a customer testimonial software you can use to ask your customers for written or video testimonials, and incorporate them into your website.

 Social Media Post